 I live on ten beautiful acres in the northern California foothills with my sister who is also my best friend.
 The beauty, peace, and occasional drama of nature and wildlife surround us.
-We also enjoy our numerous animal family members – two rats, two guinea pigs, four ducks, six cats, two dogs, and a horse.
+We also enjoy our numerous animal family members – two rats, two guinea pigs, four ducks, six cats, dog, and a horse.
 They are a constant source of love and learning, and often amusement.

 When I'm not working on my art or writing, I'm in the garden.
 It's a large one with raised beds and it’s fenced from the deer.
 The ducks have their own house in the garden.
 Roses occupy most of the space, but in the past few years I've also grown a variety of perennials and a few annuals for a cutting garden.
 One bed is devoted to tomatoes.
 About five years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
 With that addition, the garden became a destination for conversation and relaxation, and not just a place to work.

 It's nearly Thanksgiving now.
 We've had a handful of rainy days plus a three-day storm that gave us nearly 8" of water.
 So the plants are happy, and I've been able to turn the irrigation off which I'm thankful for as it was getting pretty touchy with constant breaks, leaks, and clogs.
 With the cooler weather, the ducks are moving around the garden more and seem to be enjoying themselves.

 Blue's still here.
 She first appeared in April and she's still sticking with me though (to my disappointment) she wants to be an outdoor cat.
 I enjoy seeing her first thing every morning and just at dusk to give her food, and at night we enjoy a nice petting session.
 I'm smitten with this little girl!